deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/eia860m__latest__generators.md

-# projects_current_eia860m
+# eia860m__latest__generators

-This table contains the most recent information from EIA 860m for each generator.
-Each row represents one generator.
+This table contains the most recent information from EIA 860M for each generator.
+Each row represents one generator in the latest snapshot.

 ## Column Descriptions